medgues/intro-section-with-dropdown-navigation-main/README.md

 ![Design preview for the Intro section with dropdown navigation coding challenge](./design/desktop-preview.jpg)

+## Solution :
+this repositorie is live at https://medgues.github.io/intro-section-with-dropdown-navigation-main/

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.